Primary Takeaways: Voters Send Parties Further Apart

 5. Trump remains the ultimate wild card

-The president has gotten more popular over the last several months.
+The president has gotten more popular over the past several months.
 The economy is doing well.
 The U.S. has backed away from a standoff with North Korea.
 As a result, Democrats' advantage has shrunk on the question of who Americans want in control of Congress.

 Yet, at a Susan B. Anthony List gala, where anti-abortion rights activists gathered, Trump ran through his usual warnings that Republicans shouldn't be "complacent," but then said this: